basil08/basil08.github.io/content/bookshelf.md

 {{</ds>}}

+6. {{<ds sum="**How The World Works | Noam Chobsky**">}}

+This is supposed to be Noam Chobsky's interviews and excerpts edited together in a thematic fashion but the format somehow didn't resonate with me :/

+A real eye opener and a valuable book with a strong anti-capitalist flavour.
+But interesting doesn’t endorse or propose any alternative political system/ideology.
+I guess any piece of text suffers from the bias of the author and the subject matter itself, as in it is impossible to write anything without a bias so I get it.

+I really liked that it correlated political development with real life historic events and doesn’t shy from reporting atrocities, torture, and state terrors (sometimes vividly so).
+I wanted to read something like this so yeah.
+I wonder if there is a complementary text for Indian political and economic development.

+{{</ds>}}

 ## Unfinished

 Anything read more than 5% but less than 100% is noted here.
 I have to keep a running tab of how reckless I am with my books. _sigh_.